lonynamer/Knowledge/Kubernetes/README.md

 - Describes number of minimum, maximum numbers of Pods of a deployment.

 ###### Deployment
 - Deployment covers the pods, replicasets and describes a complete deployment.
 - Describes pods, containers, containerport, replicas, attached volume, everything related aorund.
+- Provides declarative updates for Pods, ReplicaSets.

 ###### StatefulSet
+- Is like a deployment but provides sticky idendity of pods and containers, they are not interchanable accross any rescheduling.
+- This is required for deployments like `mongodb` cluster, `mysql` cluster where interoperability occurs between pods.
+- StatefullSets are required one or more of the followings.
+  - Stable, unique network identifiers.
+  - Stable, persistent storage.
+  - Ordered, graceful deployment and scaling.
+  - Ordered, graceful deletion and termination.
+  - Ordered, automated rolling updates.
+  - Deployment and Scaling Guarantees.
+     - Pods are created in a form of sequentially numbers and terminated reverse order.
+     - Before a scaling operation is running all of it's precedecessors must be running and be ready.
+     - Before a pod is terminated, all of it's successors must be completely shutdown.

 ###### DaemonSet
+- Ensures all (or some) nodes run a copy of a Pod.
+As new nodes are added and removed from the cluster.
+- Exammples: glusterd, ceph storage daemon on each node. `fluentd`, logstash log collection daemons. `Prometheus Node Exporter`, `collectd`, `Datadog` agent, New Relic agent, Ganglia `gmond` .

 ###### Job
+- Describes a specified number of jobs runs on specified numbers of pods.
+When specified number of jobs finishes on a specified number of pods, ensures that pods are terminated.

 - Mode objects

+###### ConfigMap Volume

+###### Secret Volume

 ###### Replication Controller

 ###### PersistentVolumeClaim